OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 [webView valueForKeyPath:@"documentView.webView.mainFrame.javaScriptContext"]
 ``

 - Objective-C blocks.
-When an Objective-C block is assigned to an identifier in a JSContext, JavaScriptCore automatically wraps the block in a JavaScript function.
+When an Objective-C block is assigned to an identifier in a JSContext, JavaScriptCore automatically wraps the block in a JavaScript function;

-- JSExport protocol: Properties, instance methods, and class methods declared in an JSExport-inherited protocol are mapped to JavaScript objects that are made available to any JavaScript code.
-Modifications made to the objects in the JavaScript environment are reflected in the native environment.
+- JSExport protocol: Properties, instance methods, and class methods declared in a JSExport-inherited protocol are mapped to JavaScript objects that are available to all JavaScript code.
+Modifications of objects that are in the JavaScript environment are reflected in the native environment.

-Note that only class members defined in the `JSExport` protocol only members are made accessible to JavaScript code.
+Note that only class members defined in the `JSExport` protocol are made accessible to JavaScript code.

 ###### WKWebView

-In contrast to `UIWebView`, it is not possible to directly reference the `JSContext` of a `WKWebView`.
+In contrast to `UIWebView`, directly referencing the `JSContext` of a `WKWebView` is impossible.

 ```javascript